 Instructions

-- Place the meatball ingredients in a medium bowl and use your hands to combine them.
-Shape into 24 meatballs, each weighing about 20 grams.
+- Shape the mixture into 24 meatballs, each weighing about 20 grams.

 - Arrange the meatballs on the prepared baking sheet.
 Bake them until they are cooked through, for about 10 minutes.